philippebonita/bonita-doc/md/database-configuration.md

 #### SQL Server

 ::: warning
-There is a known issue between Bitronix (the Transaction Manager shipped by Bonitasoft in the Tomcat bundle and in the Tomcat directories of the Deploy bundle) and the Microsoft SQL Server driver
+**Reminder:** There is a known issue between Bitronix (the Transaction Manager shipped by Bonitasoft in the Tomcat bundle and in the Tomcat directories of the Deploy bundle) and the Microsoft SQL Server driver
 (refer to: [MSDN note](https://msdn.microsoft.com/en-us/library/aa342335.aspx), [Bitronix note](http://bitronix-transaction-manager.10986.n7.nabble.com/Failed-to-recover-SQL-Server-Restart-td148.html)).
 Therefore, using Bitronix as a Transaction Manager with SQL Server is not recommended.
 Our recommendation is to use the WildFly bundle provided by Bonitasoft.
 :::